MicrosoftDocs/powerapps-docs/powerapps-docs/user/search-records.md

 # Search for records in an app

-You can search for records across multiple entities by using Relevance search or Categorized search in model-driven apps.
-Relevance search delivers fast and comprehensive results across multiple entities, in a single list, sorted by relevance.
-Categorized search returns search results grouped by entity types, such as accounts, contacts or leads.
+You can search for records across multiple entities by using Relevance search or Categorized search in Common Data Service.

+- Relevance search delivers fast and comprehensive results across multiple entities, in a single list, sorted by relevance.
+- Categorized search returns search results grouped by entity types, such as accounts, contacts or leads.

 Normally, Categorized search is the default search option.
 However, if Relevance search is enabled by your organization, it becomes the default search experience.

 ## Normal quick find (Categorized search)

+With Categorized you can search records that begin with a specific word or use a wildcard.

 - **Begins with**: Results include records that begin with a specific word.
 For example, if you want to search for “Alpine Ski House,” type **alp** in the search box; if you type **ski**, the record won’t show up.

-- **Wildcard**: For example, *ski or *ski\*
+- **Wildcard**: For example, *ski or *ski\*.

 ## Relevance search

 Relevance Search delivers fast and comprehensive results across multiple entities in a single list, sorted by relevance.
 It uses a dedicated search service external to Common Data Service (powered by [!INCLUDE[pn_Windows_Azure](../includes/pn-windows-azure.md)]) to boost search performance for Common Data Service.

  Relevance Search is available in addition to other Common Data Service searches you are already familiar with.
-You can continue using single-entity Quick Find on the entity grid or Multi-Entity Quick Find (called Categorized Search, if you have Relevance Search enabled) by using **Search for records across multiple entities sorted by relevance** on the navigation bar.
+You can continue using single-entity Quick Find on the entity grid or Multi-Entity Quick Find (called Categorized Search, if you have Relevance Search enabled).
 For more comprehensive and faster results, we recommend using Relevance Search.

  Relevance Search brings the following enhancements and benefits:

-- Improves performance with external indexing and [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] Search technology.
+- Improves performance with external indexing and [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] search technology.

 - Finds matches to any word in the search term in any field in the entity.
 Matches can include inflectional words like **stream**, **streaming**, or **streamed**.